Combinatorics of orbit configuration spaces: A generalization of Dowling lattices

 The homology of partition lattices has been studied as a representation of the symmetric group by Stanley \cite{Stanley1982}, Lehrer and Solomon \cite{LS1986}, Barcelo and Bergeron \cite{BB1990}, and Wachs \cite{Wachs1998}.
 For Dowling lattices, this has been carried out by Hanlon \cite{Hanlon1984} and Gottlieb and Wachs \cite{GW2000}.
 Since the partition and Dowling lattices are geometric, it follows from Folkman \cite{Folkman1966} that they are Cohen Macaulay and hence $\H_i(\D(G))=0$ unless $i=n-2$.
 Dowling \cite{Dowling1973} computed the Whitney numbers for the lattices $\D(G)$ and shows that

 This number can be computed from the characteristic polynomial in Theorem \ref{thm:charpoly} via its characterization as $(-1)^n\chi(\D(G);0)$.

 Since the poset $\D(G,S)$ does not have a unique maximum element when $|S|>1$, it is interesting to investigate the homology of the poset obtained by adding a maximum $\onehat$ of rank $n+1$ to obtain a bounded poset $\widehat{\D[]}_n(G,S)$.
 Delucchi, Girard, and Paolini \cite{DGP2017} prove that $\widehat{\D[]}_n(\Z_2,S)$ is EL-shellable, hence Cohen-Macaulay, when $\Z_2$ acts trivially on $S$.
 Based on this, we suggest the following. \begin{conjecture}[\textbf{Shellability}] All $\widehat{\D[]}_n(G,S)$ are shellable.
-In particular, using Theorem \ref{thm:charpoly}, the order complex of $\widehat{\D[]}_n(G,S)$ is homotopy equivalent to a wedge of spheres of dimension $n-1$. \end{conjecture} \begin{remark} Since the first draft of this paper, Paolini \cite{paolini} has proven Conjecture \ref{conj:shellable}. \end{remark}
+In particular, using Theorem \ref{thm:charpoly}, the order complex of ${\D[]}_n(G,S)\setminus\{\zero\}$ is homotopy equivalent to a wedge of spheres of dimension $n-1$, when $S$ is nonempty. \end{conjecture} \begin{remark} Since the first draft of this paper, Paolini \cite{paolini} has proven Conjecture \ref{conj:shellable}.
+Here we focused on the case $S\neq\emptyset$ for simplicity; one can similarly count the spheres and their dimension when $S=\emptyset$ from the characteristic polynomial in Theorem \ref{thm:charpoly}. \end{remark}

 In this paper, we are interested in the Whitney homology, defined by

 Since the intervals $[\zero,\parts]$ are products of partition and Dowling lattices (Theorem \ref{thm:intervals}) hence geometric lattices, we obtain: \begin{corollary} The group $\H_{r-2}(\zero,\parts)$ is trivial unless $\rk\parts=r$.
 Thus, the summation in $\WH_r(\D(G,S))$ includes only the rank--$r$ elements of $\D(G,S)$. \end{corollary}